nicosantangelo/sublime-gulp/README.md

 ## Settings

-The file `SublimeGulp.sublime-settings` is used for configuration, you can change your user settings in `Preferences -> Package Settings -> Gulp -> Settings - User`.
+The file `Gulp.sublime-settings` is used for configuration, you can change your user settings in `Preferences -> Package Settings -> Gulp -> Settings - User`.

 The defaults are: